 Bottling will keep produce for about 12 months.
-Most recipes use sugar which help to hold the texture and retain the shape and colour of the fruit but for the mostpart it is primarily used to add flavour so it not essential and may be omitted if you chose.
+Most recipes use sugar which helps to hold the texture and retain the shape and colour of the fruit but for the most part, it is primarily used to add flavour so it is not essential and may be omitted if you chose.
 Invented in 1809 by a French confectioner, Nicholas Appert, bottling is a process of heating food and sealing it in airtight containers.
-On the stove top, bottling can be done using the water-bath method of which there are three variations, the slow water-bath, the quick water-bath and Pressure Cooker.
+On the stovetop, bottling can be done using the water-bath method of which there are three variations, the slow water bath, the quick water bath, and the Pressure Cooker.
 The oven method has two variations; slow oven - dry pack and moderate oven - wet pack.

-For beginners though this is my 'preserving made easy' dictionary.
-Pickles which include chutneys and relishes refer to condiments that are stored in a vinegar or brine.
+For beginners, though this is my 'preserving made easy' dictionary.
+Pickles which include chutneys and relishes refer to condiments that are stored in vinegar or brine.
 The rule of thumb (defined by the English) is that chutneys are typically made with fruit and relish made with vegetables although this is not a worldwide standard.
-Sauces tend to be more processed and a spiced vinegar is typically used as a base.
+Sauces tend to be more processed and spiced vinegar is typically used as a base.
 Jams and jellies have been preserved with sugar and sometimes a setting agent is added if the fruit is low in pectin such is the case with strawberry and tamarillo jam.
-Lemon juice and tartaric acid are two setting agencts commonly used.
-Jellies use the juice of the fruit only to achieve a clear consistency and jams the whole fruit.
+Lemon juice and tartaric acid are two setting agents commonly used.
+Jellies use the juice of the fruit only to achieve a clear consistency and jam the whole fruit.

 So that's how you preserve your garden! but let's not forget the easiest way of all - freeze it.
 In summer when a windfall of produce is on your doorstep and you may not have time to preserve, freeze excess crops to be eaten whole or transformed into wonderful preserves later when you are not so busy in your garden.
 Its a double blessing when you are admired for the produce you have grown and the works of art you have created through preserving.
 Happy gardening!